Help parents navigate and become knowledgeable in the

 Negotiation, Parent/School Relations, Leadership, Creative Problem Solving, IEP Processes, Data Collection, Progress Monitoring, Etc.

-I receive invitations to speak to educators, leaders and parents alike about support groups, ways to assist/support families and children at school and home, and the importance of parental and leadership involvement in the education of children with special needs.
+I receive invitations to speak to educators, leaders and parents alike about exceptional education, support groups, ways to assist/support families and children at school and home, and the importance of parental and leadership involvement and collaboration in the education of children with disabilities.

-Areas of public speak include; Negotiation, Parent/School Relations, IEP Process, Development of Support Groups/Topics, Leadership, Creative Problem Solving, Data Collection, Executive Function.
+Areas of public speak include; Negotiation, Parent/School Relations, IEP Process, Development of Support Groups/Topics, Leadership, Creative Problem Solving, Data Collection, Executive Function, etc.

 Executive Function (EF) Coaching, In-Home support to meet the needs of the student and family